All The Answers To Your Vintage Shopping Questions

 Like many people, my eco-anxiety went through the roof when I learned the extent of the fashion industry's impact on the environment.
-I was shocked to find that an estimated 300,000 tonnes of clothing go to landfill each year – and that the value of unused clothing in UK wardrobes is thought to add up to around £30 billion.
+I was shocked to find that an estimated 300,000 tonnes of clothing go to landfill each year – and that the value of unused clothing in UK wardrobes is thought to add up to around £30 billion (approximately $51 billion CAD).
 Another shocker: the mystery microplastics that are released into our waterways each time we wash a synthetic item of clothing.
-What upset me the most, though, was recognising how I was contributing to these statistics.
+What upset me the most, though, was recognizing how I was contributing to these statistics.

 Advertisement